 Keep Kids Safe License Plate

-When you purchase a Keep Kids Safe license plate, you help keep children healthy and supported.
-Proceeds from each plate are invested into communities throughout Washington to support programs and services that help support children and strengthen families.
-Learn how to purchase a Keep Kids Safe plate at the Department of Licensing website.
+When you buy a Keep Kids Safe license plate, you help support the health and well-being of children.
+Money from each plate goes back into communities across Washington to fund programs and services that support children and strengthen families.

 February – Parent Recognition Month

-February is Parent Recognition month and each year we celebrate by honoring individuals around the state with an Unsung Hero Award.
+February is Parent Recognition Month, and each year we celebrate by giving Unsung Hero Awards to outstanding individuals across the state.